ybch14/MATLAB_game/README.md

-# MATLAB project : music
+# MATLAB project : game

 This is a course project of Advanced MATLAB Programming and Engineering Applications of Department of EE., Tsinghua University.
 There are two subtasks: linkgame ai design; play linkgame automatically on another computer using image frequency analysis.
 More details can be found in ```questions.pdf```.